Oklahoma City nurse arrested for bringing drugs into the jail

 According to investigators a Detention Officer witnessed Terhune hand a brown paper bag to an inmate who then returned to his cell.

+The probable cause affidavit states that the bag resembled the bags used for inmate lunches and medication, but a detention officer could see a red color coming through the bag.

-The Detention Officer confiscated the bag from the inmate.
+After that, the detention officer confiscated the bag from the inmate.

 Officials say an examination of the bag found it to contain multiple baggies of a green leafy substance which resembled marijuana.